jok405/Carousel/README.md

 # Carousel
 Animated slideshow containing portfolio projects.
-Each card is selectable navigating user to the designated landing page.
+Each card is selectable navigating user to the designated landing page for each project.
 Created using only HTML and CSS for UI.
 You can checkout the page [here](https://jok405.github.io/Carousel/)!

 ## Screenshots